1915 Chicago mayoral election: Campaigning

 Initially, many thought Sweitzer to have the advantage in the race, as 50% more people had voted in the Democratic primary than the Republican primary.
 Many newspapers in the city discounted Thompson's prospects.

 After the primaries, both candidates faced the immediate challenges of unifying their parties after contentious primaries.

-A major blow to Sweitzer's campaign occurred when, bitter over his loss in the primary, Carter Harrison Jr. endorsed Thompson.
+A major blow to Sweitzer's campaign occurred when, bitter over his loss in the primary, Carter Harrison IV endorsed Thompson.
 Harrison's endorsement bolstered Thompson's support from business elites, a group which was already inclined to support him over Sweitzer.

 In contrast to the disunity of the Democratic Party, the Republican Party's Lundin wing brokered a peace with its Deneen wing.
 Thompson had quickly, after his primary win, garnered the endorsements of Deneen and his Deneen-backed primary opponent Harry Olson.

 Thompson campaigned energetically.
 He managed to draw large to his rallies, employing techniques such as putting on parades and circuses to lure spectators to his political events.

 Thompson saw strong support from such groups as Germans, Swedes, and blacks.

 Democrats played up the fact that Sweitzer was of Irish and German descent in hopes that it might drum-up enthusiasm amongst voters in Chicago's immigrant community.
 They particularly targeted German-Americans and Catholics.
 Republicans charged that the Democratic Party had been attempting to mislead voters into thinking that Sweitzer was catholic, in an alleged effort to pander to voters in a city with a nearly 50% catholic population.
-Whether or not these charges were true, many protestant ministers were persuaded by these allegations to publicly support Thompson over Sweitzer.
+Whether or not these charges were true, many Protestant ministers were persuaded by these allegations to publicly support Thompson over Sweitzer.

 Democrats also aimed to cast Sweitzer as a capable individual with a strong business record.

 Sweitzer was a "wet", meaning that he was against prohibition, which many around the country had been advocating for at the time.
 Prohibitionists were skeptical of Thompson, who had ties to Lorimer (a "wet").